Vogue Summer School NYC FAQ

 If I am not awarded a scholarship, can I still attend?

 A student’s need for financial assistance has no bearing on admission to the program.
-Students accepted to the program, but not offered a scholarship, may still enroll.
+Students accepted to the program, but not offered financial aid, may still enroll.

 What payment plans are available?